johankladder/react-native-collapsible-header-components/README.md

 ---------|---------|------------
 `collapsibleHeaderHeight` | Required | The height of the header. (integer) `collapsibleHeader` | Required | The actual header component (React.Component) `statusBarHeight` | 0 | The height that the logic should always remain.
-So when given 100, the bottom 100 pixels is always visible. (integer)
+So when given 100, the lower 100 pixels is always visible. (integer)

 ## Example code: